 The manufacturer should only need to include distribution costs to the extent that the costs are fixed (e.g. certain) and the manufacturer is aware of them.
 Therefore an exchange does not need to include costs that are added by the broker, where these are different between different brokers.
-With respect to extra costs, Annex VII (table 1) of the Commission Delegated Regulation specify that the following explanatory text should be included in the KID: "The person selling you or advising you about this product may charge you other costs.
-If so, this person will provide you with information about these costs, and show you the impact that all costs will have on your investment over time".
+With respect to extra costs, Annex VII (table 1) of the Delegated Regulation specifies that the following explanatory text should be included in the KID: "The person advising on or selling you this product may charge you other costs.
+If so, this person will provide you with information about these costs, and how they affect your investment".